 The vaccination schedule is the same as that of Gardasil.

-At this time, you cannot use Medisave to subsidise your Gardasil 9 vaccination even though it is the most expensive, costing at least $632 with GST.
-At Fusion Medical, a package of 3 doses of Gardasil 9 costs S$275, 2 doses at S$525 and 3 doses at S$765.(Prices shown are before including GST)
+At this time, you cannot use Medisave to subsidise your Gardasil 9 vaccination even though it is the most expensive.
+At Fusion Medical, 1 dose of Gardasil 9 costs S$275, 2 doses at S$525 and 3 doses at S$765.(Prices shown are before including GST)